reImage above: Depositphotos.com.

-What’s the point of life if it’s so fragile that it can be suddenly taken by a simple virus?
+What’s the point of life if it’s so fragile that a simple virus can suddenly take it?
 What remains and what we can do with our lives in the age of coronavirus?

 Is life just about surviving?
-If so, we are screwed, because sooner or late we must die.
-So, what’s worth fighting for and what’s the point of existing in this fragile and short dimension of time?
+If so, we are screwed because sooner or later, we must die.
+So, what’s worth fighting for, and what’s the point of existing in this fragile and short dimension of time?

 Let’s answer these questions.
 But let’s do this from a deep and real place.
 We have had enough religious and motivational bullshit.
 If we want to find answers, we must dig deep.

-Our quest must begin by looking at the most undesirable, scary but certainly present reality in the chain of life: death.
+Our quest must begin by looking at the most undesirable, scary, but undoubtedly present reality in the chain of life: death.

 Death, disease, and disgrace look banal when displayed on media or movies, but if you’ve seen it from close, you were probably shaken at your very foundation.